voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 .. _teams-roles-and-permissions:

-Roles and permissions
+Roles, groups and permissions
 =====================

 .. default-role:: code

-FiftyOne Teams is built for collaboration, with the goal of making it as easy as possible for engineers, data scientists, and stakeholders to work together to build high quality datasets and computer vision models.
+FiftyOne Teams is engineered to foster collaboration, streamlining the process for teams of engineers, data scientists, and stakeholders to join forces in crafting high-quality datasets and computer vision models.

-Accordingly, FiftyOne Teams gives you the flexibility to configure user roles and fine-grained permissions so that you can safely and securly collaborate both inside and outside your organization at all stages of your workflows.
+To this end, FiftyOne Teams offers robust tools to configure user roles, groups, and fine-grained permissions, enhancing your team's ability to collaborate securely and efficiently, both internally and with external partners, throughout your projects.

+A key aspect of FiftyOne Teams is its ability to manage user permissions at scale through the use of groups.
+This feature empowers organizations to efficiently administer access rights across large teams, ensuring that the right people have the appropriate level of access to datasets and tools, corresponding to their roles and responsibilities within the organization.

-This page introduces the basic roles and permissions available in FiftyOne Teams.
+This page provides a primer on the fundamental user roles, group-based management, and permissions architecture in FiftyOne Teams, designed to facilitate a scalable and secure collaborative environment.

 .. _teams-roles: